lxw0109/PythonPractice/threadDownload/README.md

 Thread 5 has finished downloading "http://www.cnblogs.com/lxw0109/p/start_run.html"!
 Program is Over.
 Time cost: 8.25431513786
 ```
-2. Cannot invoke join() seprately without invoking start() in advance, or we may get the following error info:
+2. Cannot invoke join() seprately without invoking start() in advance, or we may get the following error info:<br>
 **"RuntimeError: cannot join thread before it is started"**